Quick Answer

 The Real Barriers (and What the Data Says)

 The question is not whether women can do trades work.
 The evidence on performance, productivity, and reliability is unambiguous on that.
 The question is why so few enter the profession in the first place, and why attrition is still high in the early years.
-The research points to a cluster of structural and cultural factors rather than any single cause.
+The same retention challenges that affect the wider trades workforce hit harder for women, and the research points to a cluster of structural and cultural factors rather than any single cause.

 | Perceived Barrier | What the Research Actually Shows |